vacu9708/Study-records/Development methodology and paradigm/DevOps/Containerization/readme.md

 # Kubernetes
-Kubernetes is a container orchestrator, which means that it is a platform designed to automate the deployment, scaling, and management of containerized applications.
+Kubernetes is a container orchestrator, which means that it is a platform designed to automate the deployment, scaling, and management of containerized applications across multiple computers.